3-Isobutyl-2-methoxypyrazine

-3-Isobutyl-2-methoxypyrazine (2-isobutyl-3-methoxypyrazine also known as Grindstaff pyrazine) is a methoxypyrazine that is very similar to isopropyl methoxy pyrazine except that the alkyl side-group contains an isobutyl group attached to the carbon alpha to the methoxy sidegroup instead of an isopropyl side-group at that same carbon position.
+3-Isobutyl-2-methoxypyrazine (2-isobutyl-3-methoxypyrazine also known as bell pepper odorant) is a methoxypyrazine that is very similar to isopropyl methoxy pyrazine except that the alkyl side-group contains an isobutyl group attached to the carbon alpha to the methoxy sidegroup instead of an isopropyl side-group at that same carbon position.

 Natural occurrence

 The molecule is produced by some plants and is a contributor to the aroma of several plant-based foods.
 It is also seen to be produced in some forms of blue-green algae; however, it is most frequently found in members of the genus Capsicum.
 Specifically, it is what gives a bell pepper, along with other peppers, their distinctive smell.
-This is to such an extent that Grindstaff pyrazine is sometimes just called the "bell pepper pyrazine."
+This is to such an extent that it is sometimes just called the "bell pepper pyrazine."
 The human nose can detect concentrations of this molecule below the part per trillion level making it one of the most odor intensive compounds on earth.
-Unlike capsaicin, which is produced and mainly stored in the placenta of the pepper, Grindstaff pyrazine is mainly contained in the flesh of the pepper.
+Unlike capsaicin, which is produced and mainly stored in the placenta of the pepper, 3-isobutyl-2-methoxypyrazine is mainly contained in the flesh of the pepper.
 This is why dried pepper flakes and other spices derived from the seeds and placenta of peppers lack the aroma of what is thought of as a "fresh pepper smell".

 Uses

 Illicit drug prevention

-3-isobutyl-2-methoxypyrazine has been noted, along with a few other food flavor additives, as a possible means of preventing the use of pseudoephedrine in the production of methamphetamine.
+3-Isobutyl-2-methoxypyrazine has been noted, along with a few other food flavor additives, as a possible means of preventing the use of pseudoephedrine in the production of methamphetamine.
 A number of pharmaceutical companies have proposed various physical means of deterring such illicit uses namely by altering the method of drug delivery.
 However, these physical methods only make it more difficult to extract the pseudophedrine and do nothing to prevent the chemical transformation to methamphetamine.
 The addition of 3-isobutyl-2-methoxypyrazine to pseudophedrine effectively blocks the chemical production of methamphetamine from pseudophedrine while remaining biologically inert.